-Here, $I \subset (0, L)$ denotes a union of finitely many intervals in (0, L) and represents the void part in the limiting one-dimensional rod.
+Here, $I \,\subset (0, L)$ denotes a union of finitely many intervals in (0, L) and represents the void part in the limiting one-dimensional rod.
 The deformation $y: (0, L) \to \mathbb{R}^3$ is an isometric piecewise $W^{2,2}$ -regular curve that represents the deformed rod.
 The rotation field $R: (0, L) \to SO(3)$ whose first column is the velocity y' represents the Frenet frame with respect to y.
-The elastic part of the limiting energy corresponds to the one identified in the purely elastic setting [57]: it is quadratic in terms of the skew-symmetric tensor $R^T R'$ which encodes the information for the curvature and torsion of the curve y.
-The associated quadratic form Q_2 is defined through the quadratic form $D^2W(I)$ of linearized elasticity via a suitable minimization problem, see (2.17) for details.
-The second term in (1.4) accounts for the presence of voids by counting their endpoints (\mathcal{H}^0 stands for the counting measure in \mathbb{R}).
+The elastic part of the limiting energy corresponds to the one identified in the purely elastic setting [58]: it is quadratic in terms of the skew-symmetric tensor $R^T R'$ which encodes the information for the curvature and torsion of the curve y.
+The associated quadratic form $Q_2$ is defined through the quadratic form $D^2W(I)$ of linearized elasticity via a suitable minimization problem, see (2.17) for details.
+The second term in (1.4) accounts for the presence of voids by counting their endpoints ( $\mathcal{H}^0$ stands for the counting measure in $\mathbb{R}$ ).
 The last term therein takes into account the fact that, in the limit, voids might collapse exactly into discontinuity points of the limiting y or its Frenet frame R, corresponding to cracks or kinks of the limiting rod, respectively.
 Accordingly, these discontinuity points should be counted twice in the energy.

-Let us highlight the relation to the result in [64], where a similar model of Blake-Zisserman type (cf. [12, 18]) for elastic plates with voids in the Kirchhoff bending energy regime is obtained.
-First, in [64] plates are considered, whereas we treat the case of rods.
+Let us highlight the relation to the result in [65], where a similar model of Blake-Zisserman type (cf. [12, 18]) for elastic plates with voids in the Kirchhoff bending energy regime is obtained.
+First, in [65] plates are considered, whereas we treat the case of rods.
 We decided to present our approach based on the model (1.3) first for a dimension reduction from 3D-to-1D to avoid some technicalities arising in the 3D-to-2D analysis.
-The latter, however, can be performed as well, and is the subject of a forthcoming work, both in the Kirchhoff [40] and the von Kármán [41] regime.
-The fundamental difference between our work and [64] concerns the assumptions on the void set.
-Whereas we allow for voids with general geometry employing a mild curvature regularization, [64] is based on specific restrictive assumptions on the void geometry, namely the so-called ψ -minimal droplet assumption, cf. [64, Equation (6)].
-This can be interpreted as an L^{∞} -diverging bound on the curvature of the boundary of the voids.
-In our setting, the curvature regularization term in (1.3) can be thought of as imposing an L^2 -diverging bound on the curvature: firstly, this allows the void set to concentrate at arbitrarily small scales (independently of h) and, secondly, allows the boundary of the void set to consist of a diverging (with h) number of connected components, see Example 2.5. s Our more general model comes at the expense of the necessity of more sophisticated geometric rigidity results [32] compared to [40].
+The latter, however, can be performed as well, and is the subject of a forthcoming work, both in the Kirchhoff [41] and the von Kármán [42] regime.
+The fundamental difference between our work and [65] concerns the assumptions on the void set.
+Whereas we allow for voids with general geometry employing a mild curvature regularization, [65] is based on specific restrictive assumptions on the void geometry, namely the so-called $\psi$ -minimal droplet assumption, cf. [65, Equation (6)].
+This can be interpreted as an $L^{\infty}$ -diverging bound on the curvature of the boundary of the voids.
+In our setting, the curvature regularization term in (1.3) can be thought of as imposing an $L^2$ -diverging bound on the curvature: firstly, this allows the void set to concentrate at arbitrarily small scales (independently of h) and, secondly, allows the boundary of the void set to consist of a diverging (with h) number of connected components, see Example 2.6.
+Our more general model comes at the expense of the necessity of more sophisticated geometric rigidity results [33] compared to [41].

 1.1.
 Organization of the paper and proof strategy.
 The paper is organized as follows.
-In Section 2 we introduce our model and state the main compactness and Γ -convergence results, i.e., Theorems 2.1 and 2.3 respectively.
-Section 3 contains the core of our paper by deriving a piecewise Sobolev approximation of sequences $(v_h, E_h){h>0}$ with
+In Section 2 we introduce our model and state the main compactness and $\Gamma$ -convergence results, i.e., Theorems 2.1 and 2.3, respectively.
+We also include some comments on the limiting model and discuss possible boundary value problems.
+Section 3 contains the core of our paper by deriving a blockwise Sobolev approximation of sequences $(v_h, E_h){h>0}$ with